 Making contact and taking that first step towards therapy can feel daunting and even overwhelming, especially when you are feeling vulnerable.
 The easiest way to get in touch is via the 'email me' or 'email this counsellor' buttons on this site, as this comes straight to me.
 Or, if you prefer, you can call or text and leave a message on my mobile.
 I am here when you are ready to make contact.

-I offer sessions online to anywhere in the UK via video call (VSee), and also see clients face to face in Forest Row, East Sussex.
+I offer sessions online to anywhere in the UK via Zoom, and also see clients face to face in Forest Row, East Sussex.
 There is ample off road parking.

 Training, qualifications & experience